Four tones (Middle Chinese): Origin

-Distribution in modern Chinese
+Distribution in modern Chinese and Sino-Vietnamese

 Sample dialects and their realization of tone are given below.

 Different authors typically have different opinions as to the shapes of Chinese tones.
 Tones typically have a slight purely phonetic drop at the end in citation form.
 It is therefore likely that a tone with a drop of one unit (54, say, or 21) is not distinct from a level tone (a 55 or 22); on the other hand, what one author hears as a significant drop (53 or 31) may be perceived by another as a smaller drop so it is often ambiguous whether a transcription like 54 or 21 is a level or contour tone.
 Similarly, a slight drop before a rise, such as a 214, may be from the speaker approaching the target tone and so may also not be distinctive (from 14).